beajorrin/DTC-Bioinformatic-Course/Readme.md

 #

 >[!WARNING]
->Navigate to out folder assembly
+>Before runing the following commands go back to your directory by typing "**cd**"

 ### Download *Pseudomonas* type genomes

-In order for kraken to work it needs a database of genomes to compare the assembly to.
-Here we are going to download from the NCBI the genomes of type strain for each species.
+In order for Kraken to work it needs a database of genomes to compare the assembly to.
+Here we are going to download from the NCBI the genomes of type strain for each *Pseudomonas* species.
+A type strain is the strain used to define a new species

 **Create the PATHS**